 For companies subject to PPT, tertiary education tax is to be treated as an allowable deduction.
 For other companies, income/profit taxes are not deductible in arriving at taxable income.
 Non-resident companies and unincorporated entities are exempt from tertiary education tax.

 Minimum tax is payable by companies having no taxable profits for the year or where the tax on profits is below the minimum tax.
-However, companies in the first four calendar years of business, companies engaged in the agriculture business, or companies that have foreign equity capital of at least 25% are exempt from minimum tax.
+However, companies in the first four calendar years of business, companies engaged in the agriculture business, or small companies are exempt from minimum tax.

 Alternative tax on distribution